How to Legally Change Names

 - Get your fingerprints taken by a law enforcement agency and attached to your petition.
 (Not applicable if reverting to a prior name)

-- Pay the filing fee (about $420) and recieve a hearing date (usually 2-3 months away)
+- Pay the filing fee (about $420) and receive a hearing date (usually 2-3 months away)

 - Attend the hearing.
 Bring a final judgment form that contains details of your change of name.
 This form should list the circuit, county, case number, division and individual’s complete old and new names.
 Ask the clerk of court for specific instructions for this document.